 No one wants to suffer.
 They simply can't figure out how to make the pain stop.
-They don't know how to reject that quick escape drugs so willingly offers.
+They don't know how to reject that indulging in their addiction so willingly offers.
 Too often an inner deceptive voice says, "What's the use, I'll never change."
 Lie.

 And they tell themselves next time they will be stronger and this will be their last.
 Unfortunately sometimes it is their last of anything here on earth.

 Shame keeps us from reaching out.
 Shame keeps others from reaching in.
 And sometimes, we simply have to let go and just love people until they are willing to help themselves.
-But never stop loving.
-Please don't ever condemn!
+But never stop loving and don't ever condemn!

 Remember we all have our addictions.
 Some are simply more socially acceptable than others.
 We all need help.